BMW S1000RR: Isle of Man TT

 The S1000RR has been used by various riders at the Isle of Man TT since 2010.
 On 31 May 2014, Michael Dunlop won the superbike class race on his factory-prepared bike entered by Hawk Racing, a UK-based BSB team operating as Buildbase BMW Motorrad, breaking a 75-year gap between wins for BMW.
 Three days later, Dunlop repeated his victory in the Superstock class, running under his own MD Racing BMW banner.
 He stated "...this is a great result for BMW.
 It’s great for a manufacturer when a road bike wins a TT”.
 Dunlop completed a hat-trick of BMW victories with a Senior TT win on Friday, 6 June.

-Dunlop won the Superbike and Senior races at the 2016 TT festival on essentially the same machine, again provided by Hawk Racing, setting a new absolute solo-machine course record, averaging 133.962 mph, set during one-lap of the six-lap event held on the 37-mile road course.
+Dunlop won the Superbike and Senior races at the 2016 Isle of Man TT festival on essentially the same machine, again provided by Hawk Racing, setting a new absolute solo-machine course record, averaging 133.962 mph, set during one-lap of the six-lap event held on the 37-mile road course.